AllenJWZhu/Distributed_Multiclient_Server/README.md

 ## Credits

 This project is the work of the following individuals:<br>
-Name: Yifan Lin, Jiawei Zhu
+Name: Allen Zhu, Ethan Lin, Patrick Samantis
 <br><br>
 # Framework of Server-Client Interaction
 ## Server's Core Functions: